devnall/notes/vocab.md

     offensive and unfair.
 * lairy - cunning or conceiter; ostentatiously attractive or flashy; aggressive or rowdy
 * eleemosynary - of, relating to, or supported by charity
+* hermitage - where a hermit resides, or a secluded residence or private retreat.